SS Kronprinzessin Cecilie (1906): Army

 On 17 October 1919 Mount Vernon was transferred to the War Department for operation by the Army Transport Service where the ship was assigned to the Army's Pacific fleet based at Fort Mason in San Francisco.
 USAT Mount Vernon made one trip between March and July 1920 to Vladivostok, Russia embarking elements of the Czechoslovak Legion to be disembarked at Trieste, Italy and 300 German prisoners of war for Hamburg, Germany.
 On return the ship was turned over to the United States Shipping Board and laid up at Solomons Island, Maryland.

 Scrapping

-At the outbreak of World War II in 1939, the Americans offered the former Kronprinzessin Cecilie to the British as a troop transport, who refused on the pretext that she was too old.
-The ship was scrapped in Boston, Massachusetts on 13 September 1940.
+At the outbreak of World War II in 1939, the Americans offered the former Kronprinzessin Cecilie to the British as a troop transport, who declined as they considered her too old.
+The ship was scrapped in Boston, Massachusetts, the demolition began on 13 September 1940.